columbia/crane/apps/concoord_archive/README.markdown

 ###Build From Source

-0.Install the requirement of concoord(dnspython,msgpack-python)
+0. Install the requirement of concoord(dnspython,msgpack-python)
-1.Python setup.py install --user (From the source )
+1. Python setup.py install --user (From the source )
-2.add "/home/[username]/.local/bin" to your PATH
+2. add "/home/[username]/.local/bin" to your PATH

 ###Build From EasyInstall or Pip
-0.pip install concoord --user(The latest Stable Version of Concoord) 1.easy\_install --user concoord
+0. pip install concoord --user(The latest Stable Version of Concoord)
+1. easy\_install --user concoord